Sioux Falls, South Dakota: Landmarks

-The Great Plains Zoo & Delbridge Museum provides the area with natural history and animal exhibits in its 50 acre park, and has dioramas depicting wildlife.
+The Great Plains Zoo & Delbridge Museum provides the area with natural history and animal exhibits in its 50 acre park.
+The taxidermy animals once hosted within the Delbridge Museum were removed in 2023 due to health concerns of the high amounts of arsenic in the mounts.

 The USS South Dakota Battleship Memorial to the World War II battleship USS South Dakota is on State Highway 42 (West 12th Street) and Kiwanis Avenue.

 The 114th Fighter Wing is at Joe Foss Field and houses F-16C/D fighter aircraft.
 The SD ANG unit is known for its support of community activities and services.

 A replica of Michelangelo's David is near the downtown area at Fawick Park.

 Sports

 The Sioux Falls Canaries were known as the Sioux Falls Fighting Pheasants from 2010 to 2013.
+Patrick Mahomes Sr. pitched for the Sioux Falls Canaries in 2007 and 2008.

 Special sporting events

 Sioux Falls has several multipurpose athletic stadiums: the primarily baseball Sioux Falls Stadium, indoor Sioux Falls Arena, indoor Sanford Pentagon, and indoor Denny Sanford Premier Center.
 Sioux Falls Stadium hosted the 2007 American Association of Independent Professional Baseball all-star game.

 Constructed in 2014, the Denny Sanford Premier Center is home to the Summit League's men's and women's basketball tournaments.
-The Premier Center also hosted the 2017 USHL/NHL Top Prospects Game.
+The Premier Center also hosted the 2016 Division I Women's Tournament Regional as well as the 2017 USHL/NHL Top Prospects Game.

 Government

 The city of Sioux Falls is led by a mayor–council (strong mayor) form of government.
 Mayoral elections occur every four years.
 City council seats are also contested every four years.
-Not all councilmembers are elected in the same year, as the elections are staggered throughout even-numbered years.
+Not all council members are elected in the same year, as the elections are staggered throughout even-numbered years.
 The council consists of five members elected to represent specific sections of the city and three additional seats that represent the city as a whole (that is, at-large).
-The councilmember position is designed to be part-time.
+The council member position is designed to be part-time.
 Sioux Falls operates under a home rule charter as permitted by the South Dakota constitution.

 In the 2004 presidential election, George W. Bush won both Minnehaha and Lincoln counties, receiving 56% and 65% of the vote, respectively.
 In 2008, Barack Obama won Minnehaha County by 0.7%, while John McCain won Lincoln County by 15%.
 Both counties have voted for the Republican nominee in every presidential election since 2012.